Deepak Tangri

-Deepak Tangri (born 1 February 1999) is an Indian professional footballer who plays as a defensive midfielder or defender for Indian Super League club ATK Mohun Bagan.
+Deepak Tangri (born 1 February 1999) is an Indian professional footballer who plays as a defensive midfielder or centre-back for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Tangri started his football career with Mohun Bagan.
 In November 2017, it was announced that Tangri was selected to play for the Indian Arrows, an All India Football Federation owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side on 5 December 2017 against Minerva Punjab.
 He started but couldn't prevent the Indian Arrows from losing 2–0.

-ATK Mohun Bagan FC
+Mohun Bagan

-On 29th June 2021, Deepak Tangri was signed by ATK Mohun Bagan FC on a two year contract.
+On 29 June 2021, Deepak Tangri was signed by Mohun Bagan on a two-year contract.

 International career

-At international level, Tangri had represented India at U-19 and U-23 level.
+At international level, Tangri had represented India at both U-19 and U-23 levels.

+He received a surprise maiden call-up to the senior national team squad by Igor Štimac for 2023 AFC Asian Cup in Qatar.
+He made his debut for India on 13 January 2024 against Australia where he started in 2–0 defeat.